+If you have federal student loans under the Direct Loan program and work full-time for a qualifying employer and pay under one of the income-driven repayment plans for a decade, you might be able to get your loans forgiven.
 Getting Public Service Loan Forgiveness (PSLF) can be a long road of at least 10 years.
-But for total loan forgiveness, it’s worth the wait.
-And along the way, you want every payment you make to count toward the required 120 qualifying payments.
+But for student loan borrowers, total loan forgiveness is worth the wait.
+And along the way, you want all your monthly payments to count toward the required 120 qualifying payments.

-Unless you start PSLF the moment you enter repayment after school, FedLoan Servicing will look at previous payments to determine if they qualify.
-For one of our readers who filed after four years of working in public service, it was truly a fight to get their payment count fixed.
+Unless you start the PSLF program the moment you enter repayment after school, FedLoan Servicing will look at previous payments to determine if they qualify.
+For one of our readers who filed after four years of working in public service, it was truly a fight to get their student loan payments count fixed.

 4 years of payments — and only 25% of them qualified

 Thomas and Christine submitted the proper employment certification forms after Christine made 48 qualifying payments on her student loans.
 FedLoan Servicing accepted the application for PSLF and listed the number of qualifying payments as 12.

 It was horrifying for the couple, to say the least.
 Only receiving credit for about 25% of the payments already made on the student loans immediately set them back on their road to forgiveness.
 They were not about to let that happen.
 Instead, they found a way to fix their payment count with the following steps.

 How to fix your PSLF payment count, one hoop at a time